Vuenc/neuron-identifiability/README.md

 }
 ```

-In the next step, the `--architecture` flag will refer to the `checkpoint_directories` defined above, and the run keys defined therein are used to identify different types of models.
+In the next step, the `--architecture` flag will refer to the keys of the `checkpoint_directories` dictionary defined above, and the run keys defined therein are used to identify different types of models.

 5. **Run analysis scripts on the trained models:**